HomerReid/scuff-em/doc/docs/applications/scuff-static/scuff-static.md

 + [Polarizability of platonic solids][PlatonicSolids]

-+ [Self- and mutual-capacitance of irregularly shaped conductors][TwoBodyCapacitor]
++ [Self- and mutual-capacitance of pairs of conductors][TwoBodyCapacitors]

 + [Electrostatic fields in the vicinity of a complicated gate array][PlatonicSolids]

 [PlatonicSolids]: ../../examples/PlatonicSolids/PlatonicSolids.md
-[TwoBodyCapacitor]: ../../examples/TwoBodyCapacitor/TwoBodyCapacitor.md
+[TwoBodyCapacitors]: ../../examples/TwoBodyCapacitors/TwoBodyCapacitors.md
 [CommonOptions]: ../GeneralReference.md#CommonOptions